unytics/bigfunctions/docs/framework.md

     Yaml files are used to **test & deploy the functions** and **generate a documentation website** (such as this website).

-    They are

-    - easily shared
-    - open: public functions yaml files are all open-source and downloadable with one command.

 -   ![function yaml](assets/yaml.png)